RSandAI/.github/profile/README.md

 We have been collaborating with several researchers including Academics, Master/PhD students, and Post-Doctoral fellows since 2016.

-Special thanks to Cengiz Avci, Samet Aksoy, Furkan Uysal, Burak Ekim and Dr. Tolga Bakirman for their active supports.

 You can also reach us from "remotesensingandai@gmail.com" or directly e-mail to Prof. Sertel from "sertele@itu.edu.tr"

 # Published Articles and Papers